Trauma-focused therapy may hold key to reducing women's offending

 “Women suffering depression are significantly more likely to reconvicted a year after their release.”

-Ms Petrillo is a senior lecturer in the University’s Institute of Criminal Justice Studies.
+Ms Petrillo is a senior lecturer in the University’s School of Criminology and Criminal Justice.

 She and colleagues gave the women questionnaires and tests before and after they’d taken part in the voluntary programme.
 They also carried out interviews with focus groups.